gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 ### The Eclipse Marketplace way

-The easiest way to install/update the plug-ins is to drag-and-drop the **Install** button below to your running Eclipse workspace.
+The easiest way to install/update the plug-ins is to drag-and-drop the **Install** button below to your running Eclipse workspace (If you are still in the **Welcome screen**, click the **Workspace** link to switch to the workspace, the drag-and-drop does not work in the Welcome screen).

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2593184" class="drag" title="Drag to your running Eclipse workspace to install GNU ARM Eclipse"><img src="https://marketplace.eclipse.org/sites/all/themes/solstice/_themes/solstice_marketplace/public/images/btn-install.png" alt="Drag to your running Eclipse workspace to install GNU ARM Eclipse" /></a>